Whivak/qaardvark/README.md

 i like web browsers so much that i am currently making a browser encyclopedia, it was originally a private collection, but now it is an encyclopedia.

-i really hate google, microsoft, meta and apple, and i think privacy in any place including online should be a human right, not a privilege.
+i despise what i define "death tech", which is just a compilation of fraud companies like alphabet, meta, microsoft, amazon, apple etc, and i think privacy in any place including online should be a human right, not a privilege. <br><sup>*i know it sounds cliché but its true*</sup>

 but paradoxically i use windows but i am slowly moving towards endeavor os, i use it mostly because of compatibility.

 [see more...](https://qaardvark.github.io)

-<sub>my theology is private.</sub>
-### disclamer:

-<sup><i>i know i wrote some things wrong, but i am not taking the useless work of rewriting this small text, because the objective of any modern and ancient language, is to understand, and if you understood what i meant in this text, then it is ok.</i></sup>

-## stats:
+## stats... i guess:

 [![languages](https://github-readme-stats.vercel.app/api/top-langs/?username=qaardvark&layout=compact)](https://github.com/qaardvark)